A Community Committed to Healthy Development

 She is also available to assist staff with medical emergencies and provides first aid, maintains student health records, administers medications on campus, monitors allergies and illnesses, conducts health screenings, and consults and promotes health and wellness with students and faculty.

 The Health Office does not function as a primary care facility or urgent care.
 By law, school nurses are not able to make medical diagnoses or prescribe treatments but may assess, and serve as a resource for referrals to off-campus professionals as needed.
 Barrie's nurse works closely with the student support services team to best meet student health needs.

 When accidents, injuries or illnesses occur during school hours, basic first aid and/or emergency care will be given according to the Maryland Board of Nursing standards and practices.

 Barrie Camp medical forms are available in your CampInTouch account.

-Students who are not fully vaccinated (or have not received at least one dose for those students who are under the age of 5 years) by the start of the school year or who do not have qualifying exemption will not be able to continue with enrollment here at Barrie School per our school policy.
+Students who are not fully vaccinated by the start of the school year or who do not have a qualifying exemption, will not be able to continue with enrollment at Barrie School per school policy.